NVIDIA/aistore/docs/nbi.md

 See [Overview - Listing](#listing) for the high-level flow.

-The `LsNBI` flag is what switches a list-objects request to the inventory-backed path.
-When set, AIS reads pre-stored inventory chunks from local storage on each target rather than walking the remote backend.
-The proxy merges and sorts the per-target results into a single listing stream.
+When inventory-backed listing is requested - for example, via `--inventory` in the CLI or [`ListObjectFlag.NBI`](https://github.com/NVIDIA/aistore/blob/main/python/aistore/sdk/list_object_flag.py) in the Python SDK - AIS serves the request from pre-stored inventory chunks on each target rather than walking the remote backend.

+The flow is as follows:

+1. A list-objects-page request with `--inventory` (the `LsNBI` flag) arrives at AIS proxy.
+2. The proxy broadcasts the request to all storage nodes (targets).
+Each target seeks to the first inventory name greater than the provided **continuation token** within its local, lexicographically ordered inventory chunks.
+3. Each target returns its next locally sorted batch of object names, together with its own continuation token if more names remain.
+4. The proxy merges all returned names into a single sorted stream and applies **min-token logic**:
+   * the global continuation token is the minimum non-empty per-target continuation token;
+   * the merged result is truncated to names not greater than that minimum token.

+Because continuation tokens are literal object names rather than opaque cursors, the process is deterministic, stateless on the proxy, and relatively easy to maintain.

 The result is that repeated listing avoids re-walking the remote backend entirely.